The Diabolical Duo

 “I know you’re awake.
 I know you can hear me.
 I also want you to know, that you got me good.
-I also want you to know, that tomorrow will be here soon enough.”
-Just then, we saw the shadowed menace bring his finger pointing hand to his throat and make a slow, cutting motion.
+I also want you to know that tomorrow will be here soon enough.”
+Just then, we saw the shadowed menace bring his finger pointing hand to his throat and the shadowy figure made a slow, cutting motion.
 “Good night, boys.”

 Like an Alfred Hitchcock movie, the shadowy figure fell out of view.
 The flashlight was picked up and the beam was turned away.
 We were in pitch darkness once again.

 Robert John started his nervous giggle once more.
 “What’s he going to do?”, he mused.
 I could not even guess what my father had in store for us.
 I was emotionally spent and drained.
 This had been a harrowing evening and all I wanted to do was sleep.

 The Mess Hall

 The aroma of Mom’s Sunday morning breakfast extravaganza wafted through our tent and easily coaxed us out of our slumbers.
 We knew Dad would be up but we also knew Mom would ensure we were fed like kings prior to any sentencing.

 We snickered as we replayed the events of last night.
 At each turn, we laughed hard as we reenacted my father’s reactions and those girly little screams.
 But enough of that.
 We were hungry.
 It was time to get some vittles inside us.

 Going through the garage, we noted the crunched metal on the passenger side door of my Mom’s Impala.
 Dad really slammed into it hard.
 Although we knew it would cost Dad some money to fix, we couldn’t help but laugh.